tiagocoutinho/hexdump/README.txt

-Cross-platform Python 2/3 library and tool to work with hex and binary data.
+Cross-platform Python 2/3 library and single module command line tool for going from binary to hex and back.

 Placed into public domain
 by anatoly techtonik <techtonik@gmail.com>